andersonlribeiro/challenge/README.md

 * possible improvements eg. for performance, readability, maintainability ...

 Contain the following **executables**:
-* `setup` - for fetching, installing the dependencies and other setup related tasks
+* `bin/setup` - for fetching, installing the dependencies and other setup related tasks
-* `start` - for provisioning and starting the instances
+* `bin/start` - for provisioning and starting the instances
-* `test` - for running the test suit
+* `bin/test` - for running the test suit

 The completed version should be marked with a git tag `v1.0.0`